Simple Homemade Chicken & Dumplings Recipe

 Cooking The Dumplings

 This procedure is continued until all my dumplings are simmering in the broth.
-I give one very gentle stir and put the lid on the pot to allow it to simmer for 12-15 minutes. (depending upon the size & thickness of your dumplings).
+I give one very gentle stir and put the lid on the pot to allow the dumplings to simmer & steam for 12-15 minutes. (depending upon the size & thickness of your dumplings).

 It’s important not to stir the dumplings too much when they are in dough form as they will dissolve into your broth.